 - Consistent and steady cash-flow: Ups-and-downs are good for one thing only: rollercoasters.
 Factoring your invoices can help you regain complete control of your working capital.
 Whether your business is subject to seasonal fluctuations, or you are just tired of waiting 30, 60 or even 90 days for your money, invoice factoring can help you regulate cash flow.

-- Dream Big(ger): Your business might be steady, but invoice factoring can allow for growth in lots of different ways:
+- Ability to Grow: Your business might be steady, but invoice factoring can allow for growth in lots of different ways:

 - Increased marketing efforts